|

 information given) Very satisfied Very satisfied Satisfied Satisfied Not sure Not sure Unsatisfied Unsatisfied Very unsatisfied Very unsatisfied Additional information on cancer, its management

 & other issues can be found on cancernet.co.uk.
-Copyright,
+HOW TO USE

 that it is easily readable and understandable and the clear precise questions